Conformal field theory on the plane: The bootstrap approach

 \subsection{So what is the Lagrangian of your model?}

-In order to construct and to solve conformal field theories, we will only use the bootstrap approach.
-In quantum field theory, this method is much less widely used than the Lagrangian method, which is based on functional integrals over spaces of fields.
+In quantum field theory, the bootstrap approach is less widely used than the Lagrangian method, which is based on functional integrals over spaces of fields.
 In two-dimensional conformal field theory, however, the bootstrap approach is particularly effective, while the Lagrangian method is often needlessly complicated, lacking in rigor, or downright not applicable.
-There are nevertheless cases when the Lagrangian method is useful, in particular for \begin{enumerate} \item suggesting, and sometimes proving, the existence of conformal field theories, \item and analyzing their classical limits, when such limits exist. \end{enumerate}
+There are nevertheless cases when the Lagrangian method is useful, in particular for suggesting, and sometimes proving, the existence of conformal field theories.

 In the Lagrangian method, correlation functions are represented as functional integrals